Ukraine conflict: Russia is apparently moving helicopters to the border

 A meeting of the NATO-Russia Council is scheduled for this Wednesday in Brussels – the first in two and a half years.
 Thereafter there will be talks in Vienna on Thursday within the framework of the Organization for Security and Cooperation in Europe (OSCE).

 Representatives of the USA and Russia met for bilateral talks in Geneva on Monday.
 In the Ukraine crisis, however, there was no convergence.
-The United States and the Western defense alliance NATO are calling for Russian troops to be withdrawn from the border with Ukraine.
-Russia is calling for US troops and arms cuts in Europe and an assurance that NATO will not be expanded further east. (cibo / dpa)
+The USA and the western defense alliance NATO are demanding a withdrawal of Russian troops from the border with Ukraine.
+Russia is calling for US troops and weapons reductions in Europe and an assurance that NATO will not be expanded further east. (cibo / dpa)

 #Ukraine #conflict #Russia #apparently #moving #helicopters #border